 There are a few ways that you can go from here to pick your final color palette.
 First, you can create your color palette yourself.
 This is what I do for my clients, and while I’m working on picking the colors I take into consideration many things including their target audience / market, what colors they like and thought would be good for their brand, and the colors that keep popping up throughout their Pinterest board and their final moodboard that we worked together to create.
 Following those things, I created the color palette below based on the sample visual inspiration we’ve been looking at.

 However, that can be hard for people, especially those who aren’t designers or feel particularly creative.
 Fortunately, there are many different tools out there that can take the pressure off of you and create the color palette from your final moodboard.
-For example, a great tool for this is Color Palette FX.
+For example, a great tool for this is Palette Generator.
 All you have to do is upload an image, and it’ll create a color palette for you based on those in the image itself.
 Below is the first 7 colors that I got from putting in the same final vision board image from above.
 There are several other tools like this that will do the same thing, but this one seems to get closest to what I would pull from a photo.

 Another great tool for creating your color palette is Coolors!
 Say you knew from the vision board above that you wanted to have some sort of pinkish red color, you can go into Coolors and set that color and then play around with the rest of the colors to get something that works for you.
 You can see that in action in the graphic below, where the middle color is the one that I set.
 It’s important to keep in mind here that this is likely going to give you a wide range of color palettes, so don’t be afraid to keep playing around until you find something that best suits your brand and where you want to go.